Skip navigation

 Overnight Trips

 If your trip will include an overnight stay, look for a cat-friendly hotel online using a site like Go Pet Friendly or Pets Welcome.
 You may still want to call ahead to make sure they haven't made any changes to their pet policy.
-You can also ask them if there any extra charges or restrictions for cat guests.
+You can also ask them if there are any extra charges or restrictions for cat guests.

 If you're staying with friends or family, don't assume they know you're bringing your cat along.
 Talk with them in advance and discuss any logistical issues, like family members with allergies or other pets in the home.
 It can be a nice gesture to offer some help vacuuming or bring along a cat lint roller.

-How to Travel with Two Cats
+Traveling with Two Cats

 If you're traveling with two cats, you'll need to pack extra supplies.
 You'll probably also need two cat carriers, unless your cats really love being close together, and the carrier is large enough to fit them comfortably.
 You should do the same prep work with each cat.
 For instance, take some short trips together to help them get used to the car and visit the veterinarian for a check-up before you go.